A chain level Batalin-Vilkovisky structure in string topology via de Rham chains: Results and discussions

-The rest of this paper is split into two parts.
-The goal of the first part (Sections 2--6) is to define the chain complex $C^{\mca{L}M}_*$.
-This is a chain model of the free loop space $\mca{L}M$, carefully designed to define string topology operations on it.
-Our construction of the chain complex $C^{\mca{L}M}_*$ is based on two ideas.
+The rest of this paper is devoted to proofs of results presented in Section 3.1.
+The main step is to define the nonsymmetric cyclic dg operad $\mca{O}_M$ which appears in Theorem \ref{160408_1}.
+Roughly speaking, for every integer $k \ge 0$, the chain complex $\mca{O}_M(k)$ consists of ``chains'' of (Moore) loops on $M$ with $k+1$-marked points, and operad compositions are defined by taking fiber products at marked points.
+The idea of using loops with marked points is partially inspired by the theory of iterated integrals.

-The first idea is to introduce a notion of \textit{de Rham chains}, which is a certain hybrid of singular chains and differential forms.
-We also need a notion of \textit{differentiable spaces}, on which de Rham chains are defined.
-These notions are introduced in Section 2.
-We also define de Rham chain complex (the chain complex which consists of de Rham chains) for any differentiable space.
-An important step in our argument is to show that homology of the de Rham chain complex is naturally isomorphic to the usual singular homology.
-We prove it for finite-dimensional manifolds in Section 3, and for the free loop space in Section 4.
+A main difficulty is that we need to define fiber products at the chain level, and the usual singular chains are not appropriate for this purpose.
+To avoid this trouble, we introduce a notion of \textit{de Rham chains}, which is a certain hybrid of the notions of singular chains and differentiable forms.
+We also introduce a notion of \textit{differentiable spaces}, on which de Rham chains are defined.
+A $C^\infty$-manifold and its free loop space have natural structures of differentiable spaces.
+In Section 4, we introduce these notions and define a de Rham chain complex (the chain complex which consists of de Rham chains) for any differentiable space.

+In Section 5, we show that the homology of the de Rham chain complex of a $C^\infty$-manifold is naturally isomorphic to the usual singular homology.
+In Section 6, we prove the same result for the free loop space of a closed $C^\infty$-manifold.

-The second idea is to use (Moore) loops with marked points, which is inspired by the theory of iterated integrals.
-In Section 5, we introduce a space of Moore loops with marked points, and show that the collection of de Rham chain complexes of these spaces has a natural structure of a dg operad.
-Moreover, this dg operad is cyclic and has a multiplication and a unit.
-Based on results in Section 5, we define the chain complex $C^{\mca{L}M}_*$ in Section 6.
-We also prove results presented in Section 1.5 assuming Theorem \ref{150624_8}, which is a purely algebraic result on operads.
+In Section 7, we define differentiable spaces which consist of Moore loops on a $C^\infty$-manifold $M$ with marked points, and show that the collection of de Rham chain complexes of these spaces has a natural structure of a nonsymmetric cyclic dg operad with a multiplication and a unit.
+This operad is the operad $\mca{O}_M$.
+Finally in Section 8, we prove the results presented in Section 3.1.
+Most of these results follow naturally from the definition of $\mca{O}_M$, nevertheless we need some complicated arguments to give complete proofs.